Illuminating Light Bulb Lingo: What Electricians Call Them

 FAQ Section:

-Can I utilize LED bulbs in a fixture that needs incandescent bulbs?
+Can I make use of light bulbs with LEDs in an installation that needs incandescent bulbs?

-Which is the best energy-efficient type of bulb?
+Is there a more energy-efficient type of bulb?

 They are also the most energy efficient and longest-lasting kind of bulb.